wyea/ticket-viewer/README.md

 4. `P`.
 Previous page, if there are more than 25 ticket in total.
 5. `M`.
 Go back to the main menu.

+NOTE: The last three commands will be available after you run the `A` command.

 ##### Testing
 To test the program, simply run `bundle exec rspec`.